 So, we were sat around in the office a while back and chatting about the idea of Dyson releasing an electric car or other electric vehicle, as has been mooted for a number of years.
-We concluded that Sir James and his merry band of air-manipulating engineers would do no such thing.
+We concluded that Sir James and his merry band of Dyson cordless vacuum (opens in new tab) engineers would do no such thing.
 I mean, they couldn't successfully launch a washing machine.
 Was a move into the most cut-throat market in the world really likely?

 Well, it shows what we know.
 A Dyson EV is coming in 2020.

 - The Dyson electric car: all we know so far (opens in new tab)

 - Best vacuum cleaner (opens in new tab)